Last Updated: June 28, 2022

 Related: Dinosaur Costumes for Kids

 The oviraptor has made some small cameo in pop culture in the past decade, portrayed as the small but nimble reptiles in Jurassic Park and video games in arcades.
-The oviraptor is a small theropod or small dinos that may be carnivores, herbivores, or omnivores that walked on two legs and had feathers.
+The oviraptor is a small theropod or small dinos that may be carnivores, herbivores, or omnivores that walked on two legs and have feathers.

 The oviraptor can grow as long as two meters with a slim build, weighing up to 20 kilograms.
 Its diet is omnivorous in nature, eating things like hard fruits, eggs, and according to recent discoveries, shellfish with its beak.